tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/JIRA/overview.md

 This plug-in requires IBM UrbanCode Deploy version 6.0 or later.

-This
- plug-in runs on all operating systems that UrbanCode Deploy supports.
+This plug-in runs on all operating systems that UrbanCode Deploy supports.

 For JIRA version older than v5.0, please use plugin v5 which uses the SOAP API.

 ### Installation

 No special steps are required for installation.
 See [Installing plug-ins in UrbanCode Deploy](https://www.urbancode.com/resource/installing-plug-ins-in-urbancode-products/ "Installing plug-ins in UrbanCode Deploy").

 ### History

 Version 16
 * RFE 146322 – Modified “project” field in “Does issues exists” to handle multiple project keys.

 #### Version 15

 * RFE 144997 – Add “project” field to step “Does issues exists”.

 #### Version 14

 * RFE 143944 – Add support for “Does issues exists for an issue type and mark failure if they exist otherwise success”.

 #### Version 13

-* RFE 119842 Add support for setting additional standard and custom field values on issue create/transition.
+* RFE 119842Add support for setting additional standard and custom field values on issue create/transition.
 * Rename the Update Issue step to Transition Issue.
-* Add a new Edit Issue
-step, for editing fields on an existing issue.
+* Add a new Edit Issue step, for editing fields on an existing issue.
 * When creating an issue, only set the Due Date field if the specified project and issue type allow it.

 #### Version 12